where rain doesn't stop play!

 Norfolk is the combined sunniest/driest county in the country, but we occasionally get a little precipitation from other places as it’s passing over to go somewhere else.
 So, what to do when we get some liquid sunshine?
 Here’s some of our favourite things to do…

-Historic houses: We’ve got a bundle of these, all packed with artefacts, paintings, history and amazing stories.
+We’ve got a bundle of these, all packed with artefacts, paintings, history and amazing stories.
 Our favourite is why there’s a roundabout by the obelisk at the approach to Holkham Hall.
 Carriage passengers, arriving as guests, would only see out of the sides of their transport so wouldn’t be able to see what was coming up.
 Putting in a roundabout ensured they’d see the splendour and magnificence of the hall before they arrived.
 Simples!
-We’ve got the National Trust’s Felbrigg, Blickling and Oxburgh, but here’s the Earl of Leicester of Holkham’s faves.
+We’ve got the National Trust’s Felbrigg, Blickling and Oxborough, but here’s Viscount Coke of Holkham’s faves.

-Norwich Cathedral: There’s lots to do on a rainy day in Norwich, but we recommend this fabulous Norman confection.
-And once you’ve marvelled at its ecclesiastical elegance, head through the cloisters (the largest in England) to the Refectory restaurant.
+There’s lots to do on a rainy day in Norwich, but we recommend this fabulous Norman confection.
+There are regular guided tours.
+And once you’ve marvelled at its ecclesiastical elegance, head through the cloisters to the Refectory restaurant.